-Most of the time everyone prefers to use laptops over desktop computers because laptop offers convenience and you can bring it anywhere.
+Most of the time everyone prefers to use laptops over desktop computers because laptop offers convenience and you can bring them anywhere.

-However, laptops need battery to function and this means that you need to charge your laptop from time to time in order to use it.
+However, laptops need batteries to function and this means that you need to charge your laptop from time to time in order to use it.

 If you are a laptop user, you may have experienced problems charging your laptop.
-The most common issue for charging laptop is “laptop plugged in but not charging”.
+The most common issue for charging laptops is “laptop plugged in but not charging”.

-To get started proceed on the first method below.
+To get started proceed with the first method below.

 Method 1: Basic checkup